ten-protocol/ten-validator/README.md

 # Azure Validator Node

 This repository contains scripts and configurations to set up and manage an Azure Validator Node using Terraform and Ansible.
+Further information can be found at the [TEN docsite](https://docs.ten.xyz/docs/category/for-validators-1)
+For assistance, contact the TEN ops team using the _node-operators_ channel on the [TEN Discord server](https://discord.gg/tenprotocol)

 ## Overview